15 Military Friendly Colleges in New York

 W 116 St and Broadway | New York, NY 10027

-Columbia University in the City of New York’s School of General Studies has been educating veterans for over 70 years.
-It has several veteran student groups in various schools and divisions.
+For over 70 years, Columbia University in the City of New York’s School of General Studies has been dedicated to educating veterans, fostering multiple veteran student groups across diverse schools and divisions within the university.

 Average Post 9/11 GI Bill Benefits Awarded